 Research in the Connally Tick Lab at WCSU focuses upon the prevention of Lyme and other infectious diseases transmitted by blacklegged ticks in the northeastern United States.
 In particular, we are interested in how diseases can be prevented peridomestically by manipulating the landscape, interfering with the tick life cycle, or by changing patterns of human behavior.
 Students are vital to helping the laboratory function.
-Since 2011, a total of 27 undergraduate students have contributed to Tick Lab projects.
-Our current work is funded by the Centers for Disease Control and Prevention and the Environmental Protection Agency.
-We collaborate on Lyme disease prevention projects with the Town of Ridgefield Health Department, Western Connectict Health Network, Yale Emerging Infections Program, the CT Department of Public Health, and the TickEncounter Resource Center at the Univ. of Rhode Island.
-For more details about ongoing research, please visit http://sites.wcsu.edu/connallyn/connally-tick-research-laboratory/
+Since 2011, more than 40 undergraduate students have contributed to Tick Lab projects.
+Studies in the Tick Lab have been funded by multiple agencies, including the Centers for Disease Control and Prevention (CDC) and the U.S. Environmental Protection Agency (EPA).
+We collaborate on tickborne ecology and prevention projects with several academic, scientific, and community partners, including the Town of Ridgefield (CT) Health Department, Nuvance Health, Yale Emerging Infections Program, CT Department of Public Health, CDC Division of Vector-Borne Disease, the TickEncounter Resource Center at the Univ. of Rhode Island, and several regional land trusts and environmental advocacy groups.

 SURF PRIMARY SETTING